 - Their interests are both wildly eclectic and intensely focused.

 - They often have seemingly boundless energy, which sometimes leads to a misdiagnosis of hyperactivity.

 - They usually respond and relate well to parents, teachers, and other adults.
-They may prefer the company of older children and adults to that of their peers.
+Additionally, they may prefer the company of older children and adults to that of their peers.

-- They like to learn new things, are willing to examine the unusual, and are highly inquisitive.
+- Normally, they like to learn new things, are willing to examine the unusual.
+Plus, they are highly inquisitive.

 - They tackle tasks and problems in a well-organized, goal-directed, and efficient manner.

 - They exhibit an intrinsic motivation to learn, find out, or explore and are often very persistent.
 “I’d rather do it myself” is a common attitude.